zachcasper/resource-types-contrib/contributing-docs/contributing-resource-types-recipes.md

 - Handle secure defaults for all parameters, especially those related to secrets.
 - Recipes should handle different size/configuration options, allowing users to choose the appropriate configuration for their needs.
 - Provide outputs required to connect to the resource provisioned by the Recipe.
-- Use core Radius resource types like `containers`, `gateway` and `secrets` where applicable to ensure consistency and reusability.
+- Use core Radius Resource Types like `containers`, `gateway` and `secrets` where applicable to ensure consistency and reusability.
 - Use comments to explain complex logic or important decisions in your Recipe code.